 The Cogenerative Dialogue

 A cogenerative dialogue (or cogen) is a structured conversation between a teacher and a small group of their students (5-7) with the goal of improving the classroom community.
-Cogens form an essential part of my teaching and are regular features on my blog.
-Blogposts detailing my cogen experiences are included here.
+I hold weekly cogens with my students, as they form an essential part of my teaching.
+Posts about them are regular features on my blog.
+Below is a collection of many of them.

 •• Some preliminary thoughts on cogenerative dialogues